opil/documentation/docs/final_documentation_structure/SP/Local_SP_User_Guide1_API.md

 y: [4.25, 4.05, 3.95, 3.85, 3.75, 3.75, 3.65, 3.55, 3.65, 3.55, 3.55, 3.45, 3.55, 3.55, 3.45, 2.95, 2.85, 2.65, 2.55, 2.45, 2.35, 2.25, 2.25, 2.25, 2.15, 2.15, 2.05, 1.9500000000000002, 1.85, 1.7500000000000002, 1.7500000000000002, 1.7500000000000002, 1.7500000000000002, 1.6500000000000001, 1.55, 1.4500000000000002, 1.35, 1.2500000000000002, 1.35, 1.35, 1.2500000000000002, 1.35, 1.2500000000000002, 0.9500000000000001, 0.6500000000000001, 0.6500000000000001, 0.55, 0.45, 0.45, 0.45, 0.35000000000000003, 0.35000000000000003, 0.35000000000000003, 0.35000000000000003, 0.35000000000000003, 0.25, 0.15000000000000002, 0.15000000000000002, 0.25, 0.15000000000000002, 0.35000000000000003, 1.05, 1.05, 0.9500000000000001, 1.05, 0.8500000000000001, 0.7500000000000001, 0.45, 0.35000000000000003, 0.45, 0.45, 0.45, 0.35000000000000003, 1.2500000000000002, 1.2500000000000002, 1.1500000000000001, 1.05, 0.45, 0.45, 0.35000000000000003, 0.45, 0.55, 0.35000000000000003, 0.55, 1.05, 1.05, 0.45, 1.05, 1.1500000000000001, 0.25, 0.25, 0.25, 0.25, 1.6500000000000001, 1.7500000000000002, 1.85, 1.85, 1.85, 1.7500000000000002, 1.85, 1.9500000000000002, 3.25, 3.35, 3.45, 3.55, 3.55, 3.85, 3.95, 4.55, 4.65, 4.65, 4.75, 4.8500000000000005, 5.05, 5.15, 5.55, 5.55, 6.8500000000000005, 6.95, 6.95, 6.8500000000000005, 7.15, 7.3500000000000005, 7.3500000000000005, 7.3500000000000005, 7.3500000000000005, 7.3500000000000005, 7.45, 7.45, 7.45, 0.0, 0.0, 7.45, 7.15, 7.15, 7.25, 7.3500000000000005, 7.3500000000000005, 7.3500000000000005, 7.3500000000000005, 5.65, 5.55, 5.55, 5.55, 5.55, 5.55, 5.65, 5.65, 5.65, 5.65, 6.95, 6.95, 6.55, 6.45, 6.25, 5.95, 5.8500000000000005, 5.8500000000000005, 5.75, 5.65, 5.55, 5.8500000000000005, 5.75, 5.65, 5.55, 5.75, 5.65, 5.25, 4.95, 4.75, 4.65, 4.55]
 ```

-First start the AMCL localization in the known map and the simulator Stage in which laser data are simulated.
+First start the AMCL localization in the known map and the Stage simulator in which laser data are simulated.
 Then start the package mapupdates where new laser readings are compared to the cells of the gridmap.
 The package mapupdates converts the local laser readings to a global coordinate frame which can be visualized in rviz.
 This is used to test if the transformation is done correctly and marker points from topic /globalpoints_marker should be aligned in rviz over the simulated laser scan data.
-And finaly, start maptogridmap to visualize the new obstacles and topology updates.
+And finaly, start maptogridmap from the workspace with the Central SP to visualize the new obstacles and topology updates.
 The package maptogridmap is subscribed to topic /robot_0/newObstacles and checks if points belong to the free grid cell and changes its occupancy accordingly.
 Nodes and edges are updated too:

 ```
 terminal 1: roslaunch lam_simulator AndaOmnidriveamcltestZagrebdemo.launch